Brewster F2A Buffalo: Surviving aircraft and replicas

 Only export models of the Buffalo are preserved.
-There is currently a complete Finnish B-239 (BW-372), a VL Humu variant (HM-671 at the Central Finland Aviation museum), and two replicas – one in ML-KNIL markings and the other in U.S. Navy markings.
+There is currently a complete Finnish 239 (BW-372), a VL Humu variant (HM-671 at the Central Finland Aviation museum), and two replicas – one in ML-KNIL markings and the other in U.S. Navy markings.

-Finnish B-239 (serial no. BW-372) flown by Lt.
-Lauri Pekuri was damaged by a Soviet Hawker Hurricane and crashed in 1942 on Lake Big Kolejärvi, about 31 mi from Segezha, Russia and was rediscovered in 1998 and is now on display at the Keski-Suomen Ilmailumuseo (Aviation Museum of Central Finland).
+Finnish Brewster Model 239 (serial no. BW-372) flown by Lt.
+Lauri Pekuri was damaged by a Soviet Hawker Hurricane and crashed in 1942 on Lake Big Kolejärvi, about 31 mi from Segezha, Russia.
+It was rediscovered in 1998 and is now on display at the Keski-Suomen Ilmailumuseo (Aviation Museum of Central Finland).
 The Finnish museum also has components from FAF BW-393.

 In June 2012, divers discovered the partial wreckage of a Buffalo in shallow water just off Midway Atoll.
 The aircraft had been ditched during February 1942, after an aborted landing attempt in bad weather by 1st Lt Charles W. Somers Jr., USMC (later Colonel, USMC Ret).
 Officials at the Papahanaumokuakea Marine National Monument, where the wreckage was found, have not decided whether to recover any of the parts or leave them in place.

-In July 2008, a static full-scale replica B-339C was completed by the Cradle of Aviation Museum in Long Island, New York.
+In July 2008, a static full-scale replica 339C was completed by the Cradle of Aviation Museum in Long Island, New York.
 The aircraft carries the markings of an ML-KNIL fighter flown by Lt.
 Gerard Bruggink (two kills).
 It was built for the Militaire-Luchtvaartmuseum (Military Aviation Museum) at Soesterberg, the Netherlands.
 The Cradle of Aviation Museum houses a static full-scale replica/model F2A-2, carrying the markings of unit "201-S-13" from VS-201, aboard USS Long Island.